 Remuneration Item Taxable or Exempt Comments Accommodation Fringe benefit - taxable The supply of the accommodation to an employee.
 Accommodation allowances Fringe benefit - taxable under certain conditions Allowance paid to an employee to cover short term away from home expenses.
 Exempt up to an approved rate.
 Amount paid over the exempt rate is taxable.
 Adoption leave Exempt wages under certain conditions Exempt up to 14 weeks, if not taken as official leave (annual, long service or sick leave).
-Allowances Taxable under certain conditions Mot vehicle allowance and accommodation allowance have an exempt component.
+Allowances Taxable under certain conditions Motor vehicle allowance and accommodation allowance have an exempt component.
 Annual leave (recreation leave, holiday pay) Taxable This is a component of the gross wage or salary payable to an employee.
 Apprentices wages Taxable Prior to 30 June 2010, a rebate was available.
 Between 1 July 2010 and 30 June 2012 an exemption was available.
 From 1 July 2012 these are taxable, however a grant scheme is administered by DFEEST Back pay Taxable Taxable as gross wages when paid.
 Benefits Fringe benefit - taxable An advantage in relation to an employee that has a monetary value.
 Building Industry Redundancy Scheme Trust contributions Not Taxable Board & quarters Fringe benefit - taxable Meal and board provided to an employee under an arrangement by the employer.
 Bonuses Taxable Incentive or reward for outstanding service.
 Car allowance Taxable Please refer to 'motor vehicle allowances'.
 Car parking Fringe benefit - taxable Employers providing or paying car parking expenses for an employee.
 Clothing allowance Taxable Compensation for purchases such as overalls.
 Commissions Taxable An amount paid to an employee based on sales.
 Construction industry long service leave contributions Not taxable Consultants fees Taxable under certain conditions Taxable if the consultant is an employee or deemed employee.
-Consultants fees Contractors conditions Taxable under certain employee.
-Taxable if the contractor is a deemed employee.
-An
+Contractors Taxable under certain Taxable if the contractor is a deemed employee.
+An conditions exemption under the contractor provisions may apply.
+Debt waivers conditions Fringe benefit - taxable exemption under the contractor provisions may apply.
+This is where an employer releases an employee from a debt that is connected to their employment.
+However, a debt that is written off as a bad debt is not a debt waiver benefit.